-- Risks associated with the development of commercial properties; Conflicts of interest with affiliates of the Company in connection with the formation of the Company, this Offering and the operations of the - Company's ongoing business; The possibility that certain provisions of the Company's organizational documents may increase the costs and reduce the potential gains of the Company in connection with the sale of, or the reduction of indebtedness on, certain properties, if such sale or reduction of indebtedness caused persons who had an interest in such properties prior to the Offering to recognize taxable income; - The possibility that the consideration to be given by the Company for properties and other assets at the completion of the Offering may exceed their fair market value; no third-party appraisals were obtained by the Company regarding these properties and other assets; - Risks inherent in real estate investment and property management; - The possibility that the Company may not be able to refinance outstanding debt upon maturity, that indebtedness might be refinanced on less favorable terms, and that interest rates might increase on amounts drawn under the Company's proposed line of credit; Taxation of the Company as a regular corporation if it fails to qualify as - a REIT; and
+- .
+Risks associated with the development of commercial properties; - Conflicts of interest with affiliates of the Company in connection with the formation of the Company, this Offering and the operations of the Company's ongoing business; - The possibility that certain provisions of the Company's organizational documents may increase the costs and reduce the potential gains of the Company in connection with the sale of, or the reduction of indebtedness on, certain properties, if such sale or reduction of indebtedness caused persons who had an interest in such properties prior to the Offering to recognize taxable income; - The possibility that the consideration to be given by the Company for properties and other assets at the completion of the Offering may exceed their fair market value; no third-party appraisals were obtained by the Company regarding these properties and other assets; - Risks inherent in real estate investment and property management; - The possibility that the Company may not be able to refinance outstanding debt upon maturity, that indebtedness might be refinanced on less favorable terms, and that interest rates might increase on amounts drawn under the Company's proposed line of credit; - Taxation of the Company as a regular corporation if it fails to qualify as a REIT: and - Limitations on the stockholders' ability to change control of the Company due to certain provisions of the Company's Certificate of Incorporation and Bylaws, Delaware law and the partnership agreement of the Company's operating partnership subsidiary.

+EXCHANGE COMMISSION OR ANY STATE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECU ACCURACY OR ADEQUACY OF THIS PROSPECT CONTRARY IS A CRIMINAL OFFENSE.
+JRITIES C TUS.
+ANY OMMISSION PAS REPRESENTAT SED UPON THE ION TO THE

+PUBLIC UNDERWRITING DISCOUNT(1) COMPANY(2)

+Per Share \$ \$ \$

+Total(3)

-(1) The Company has agreed to indemnify the several Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+The Company has agreed to indemnify the certain liabilities, including liabiliti 1933, as amended.
 See "Underwriting."

-- (2) Before deducting estimated expenses of \$ payable by the Company. - (3) The Company has granted the U.S. Underwriters a 30-day option to purchase up to an additional 3,768,000 shares of Common Stock, and has granted the International Managers a 30-day option to purchase up to an additional 942,000 shares of Common Stock, on the same terms and conditions as set forth above solely to cover overallotments, if any.
-If such options are exercised in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$, \$ and \$, respectively.
-See "Underwriting."
+Before deducting estimated expenses of \$ (3) The Company has granted the U.S. Underwr up to an additional 3,768,000 shares of International Managers a 30-day option t 942,000 shares of Common Stock, on the sforth above solely to cover overallotmen exercised in full, the total Price to Pu Proceeds to Company will be \$, \$ an "Underwriting." es under pay iters a Common S o purcha same term tts, if a ublic, Un nd \$, the Securition able by the Common of the Co es Act of ompany. to purchase granted the dditional ons as set ptions are scount and

-The shares of Common Stock are offered by the several Underwriters, subject to prior sale, when, as and if issued and accepted by them, subject to approval of certain legal maters by counsel for the Underwriters.
-The Underwriters reserve the right to withdraw, cancel or modify such offer and to reject orders in whole or in part.
-It is expected that delivery of the shares will be made in New York, New York on or about , 1997.
+The shares of Common Stock are offered by to prior sale, when, as and if issued and account of certain legal maters by counsel for the Ureserve the right to withdraw, cancel or modin whole or in part.
+It is expected that del New York, New York on or about , 1997. the seve ecepted b Inderwrit Hify such Livery of y them, subjecers.
+The Unde offer and to ct to approval rwriters reject orders

+•

+Joint Lead Managers and Joi nt Bookr unners

 MERRILL LYNCH & CO.

-GOLDMAN, SACHS & CO.
+GOLDMAN, SACI HS & CO.

 BEAR, STEARNS & CO.
-INC.
+INC. •

+MORGAN STANLEY & CO.

-PAINEWEBBER INCORPORATED
+INCORPORATED PAINEWEBBER INCORPORATED PRUDENTIAL SECURITIES SMITH BARNEY INC : .
+ATED

-PRUDENTIAL SECURITIES INCORPORATED

-SMITH BARNEY INC.